 Problem: Burner does not automatically turn on at a pre-heating step when cooking a guided recipe, or via Control Mode.
 In other cases, physically pushing the "on" button may not always result in the burner powering on.

 Cause: There may be app software conflicts.
 The burner may not be plugged into a working outlet.
 Or the Hestan Cue devices (burner and cookware) requires a firmware update.
-Note: Do not update the firmware if you've successfully done so (to 100% completion) recently.
-Partial updates (even 99% done) will cause problems and will require a new firmware update.
+Partial updates (even 99% done) will cause problems and will require a new (full) firmware update.

 Using the latest version of the Hestan Cue app, tap on the "settings" icon (looks like gears), and make sure your burner and cookware are paired.
 Then, tap on the burner icon (which should be red to indicate it's detectable and ready), choose "update firmware" and finally "update" when prompted.
 The download will take a few minutes.